PetrilloAtWork/ICARUSconnectivityTest/README.md

 The scripts typically use National Instrument VISA and CERN ROOT.
 Both should be available under python _at the same time_.
 This might require a compilation of CERN ROOT from scratch.
+In appendix, there is some report of success in installing the required software in a Linux distribution.

 A small `setup` script is provided, which allows to run the scripts in this repository from any directory.
 A typical setup is: